ankekod/temporal-variability-vapor-intrusion/building_and_environment_checklist.md

 * Double line spacing
 * Latex submissions supported

+Ensure that the following items are present in the manuscript :

+One author has been designated as the corresponding author with contact details:
+* E-mail address
+* Full postal address

+All co-authors and their affiliation must be listed on the manuscript.
+Manuscript without the information will be rejected without review.

+All necessary files have been uploaded:
+Manuscript:
+* Include keywords
+* All figures (include relevant captions)
+* All tables (including titles, description, footnotes)
+* Ensure all figure and table citations in the text match the files provided
+* Indicate clearly if color should be used for any figures in print Graphical Abstracts / Highlights files (where applicable) Supplemental files (where applicable)

+Further considerations
+* Manuscript has been 'spell checked' and 'grammar checked'
+* All references mentioned in the Reference List are cited in the text, and vice versa
+* Permission has been obtained for use of copyrighted material from other sources (including the Internet)
+* A competing interests statement is provided, even if the authors have no competing interests to declare
+* Journal policies detailed in this guide have been reviewed
+* Referee suggestions and contact details provided, based on journal requirements

 ## References

 * Where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter and the article number or pagination must be present.
 Use of DOI is highly encouraged.